 This post contains affiliate links.
 Read the affiliate disclosure.

 But, unfortunately, my website wasn’t a very powerful marketing tool for me in the beginning.
-It looked good and I could update my work easily, but I didn’t realize there were other important steps I needed to take.
-After doing some research and taking some actionable steps to improve my website, it is now my number one marketing tool.
-Let’s dive into how I did it.
+It looked good and I could update it easily, but my website wasn’t showing up in Google searches.
+And, that is a huge missed opportunity when it comes to connecting with potential clients.
+After doing some research and taking some much needed actionable steps, my website is now my number one marketing tool… meaning, my website pretty much does my ‘hustling’ for me now.

-Google Analytics
+1. Set Up Google Analytics (GA4)

-SSL Certificate
+2. Get An SSL Certificate

 If your website starts with HTTPS, you are good to go and there’s nothing you need to do.